 Picture-in-Picture is a multitasking feature on Android.
-It allows you to keep a video window open and playing while using another app.
+It allows you to keep a video window open while using other apps.
 Although I personally find it annoying sometimes, (especially when listening to music on YouTube, when the video stays on the screen instead of minimizing), I’m sure many users find it to be quite convenient.

 That’s why I’m going to say a few words about this feature here, so you can get the most out of it.

 The Picture-in-Picture feature should be enabled by default on your Android device (the only requirement is that you’re running at least Android 8 Oreo, which I assume you do).
 However, you can still go to settings and make sure it’s enabled for each individual app that supports it.